usfca-cs-tools/docs/risc-v-setup.md

 ## 2. Set up RISC-V software
 1. Exit `qemu-system-riscv64` if it's running
-1. `mkdir` a directory to hold the Debian/riscv64 software, and `cd` into it
+1. `mkdir debian-riscv64` a directory to hold the Debian/riscv64 software, and `cd` into it.
 1. Download the Debian/riscv [OS image](https://people.debian.org/~gio/dqib/) and `unzip` it
 1. `cd artifacts`
 1. Go to this Google drive [folder](https://drive.google.com/drive/u/0/folders/1MpRQ2UFY9UpusGkEKQpkjkzhtFXgBCbT)
 1. Download `uboot.elf` and `fw_jump.elf` into the `artifacts/` folder
 1. *Optional but recommended*
     1. `start.sh` is a shell script which launches QEMU with the Debian OS image
-    1. [`micro`](https://micro-editor.github.io/) is a nice terminal-mode editor.
+    1. [`micro`](https://micro-editor.github.io/) is a nice terminal-mode editor with modern keyboard and mouse interactions.
 I recompiled it for RISC-V since I prefer it to `vim`
     1. `asm.lang` is a hack for `gdb` to do syntax highlighting for RISC-V assembly code in the debugger
 1. Make an overlay image for the OS, just in case you mess it up
     ```sh